Paymo Logo

 1. Create a general plan.
 Define how the project planning process will be executed and how you will measure and control the results of each task.

-2. Appoint the project’s leading team and distribute key roles and responsibilities.
+2. Appoint the project’s leading team and distribute critical roles and responsibilities.
 Find the people who have the skills to complete each task.
 It’s best to form a core team made of members who are experts in different fields.

 3. Decide on a communications plan.
 Choose one or more predefined methods through which your team will communicate with each other and your client or sponsor.